Rangers vs. Marlins Player Props Betting Odds

 Garcia Stats

-- Garcia has picked up at least one hit in eight straight games.
-In his last 10 outings he is hitting .273 with a double, two home runs, five walks and six RBI.
+- Garcia takes a nine-game streak with at least one hit into this matchup.
+In his last 10 games he is batting .324 with a double, four home runs, four walks and eight RBI.

 Garcia Recent Games